affinda/affinda-python/docs/models.md

 :paramtype publications: list[str]
 :keyword referees:
 :paramtype referees: list[~affinda.models.ResumeDataRefereesItem]
-:keyword sections:
-:paramtype sections: list[~affinda.models.ResumeDataSectionsItem]
-:keyword is_resume_probability: Probability that the given document is a resume.
-Values below 30 suggest that the document is not a resume.
-:paramtype is_resume_probability: int
 :keyword raw_text: All of the raw text of the parsed resume, example is shortened for readiblity.
 :paramtype raw_text: str